linode/docs/docs/networking/linux-static-ip-configuration.md

 The configuration file for systemd-networkd should be created in `/etc/systemd/network`.

-**Note:** The systemd version may be outdated, and you may need to run `pacman -Syuu` before continuing.
+**Note:** The systemd version may be outdated, and you may need to run `pacman -Syu` before continuing.
 You can check the version by running `systemctl --version`.

-1. Prior to creating the configuration file, you will need to use [LISH] (/using-lish-the-linode-shell) to disable the DHCP connection that we provide by default.
+1. Prior to creating the configuration file, you will need to use [LISH](/using-lish-the-linode-shell) to disable the DHCP connection that we provide by default.
 To do so, on LISH, use the following command:

     ln -s /dev/null /etc/systemd/network/10-dhcp.network